-View the article: The maximum group size for a proper conversation is four people
+View The max4 principle: four people maximum for a proper conversation

-There are three main types of co-creation meeting (a.k.a. large group intervention, large-scale event, ‘whole system in the room’ event) that I have named Type 1, Type 2 and Type 3.
-The labels are neutral by design.
-I have summarised the distinctions in the graphic below.
+There are three main types of co-creation meeting that I refer to as type 1, type 2 and type 3.
+These labels are neutral by design.
+I have summarised the distinctive features in this graphic:

 Type 1 co-creation meetings